 NACHA is the trustee of the ACH Network.
 There are two central clearing facilities that comprise the ACH Network: The Federal Reserve and The Clearing House.
 NACHA guidelines apply to both parties.
 NACHA was previously known as the National Automated Clearinghouse Association but now goes by “NACHA.”

 The core function of NACHA is to write, maintain, and enforce the rules for the ACH Network.
 It does this with input from operators, regulators, member institutions, and network users.
-The NACHA guidelines are about 700 pages long.
 Within these rules are directions on how to define transaction types, product types, and file specifications.
-The NACHA operating rules and operating guidelines together are over 600 pages long.
+The NACHA operating rules and operating guidelines together are over 700 pages long.

 NACHA represents over 10,000 financial institutions.
 Large financial players like Wells Fargo, JP Morgan Chase, and Bank of America are direct members.
 NACHA also partners with 11 regional payments associations, which serve as a connection to NACHA for smaller financial institutions.
 NACHA was founded in 1974 when a handful of regional associations came together to form it.